MOBILE Aviation TRAINING

 & Insights

 Initial concepts tested well and led to much discussion about what was feasible to move forward with.
-As Local Aerospace’s digital transformation was in nascent stages, it became clear that while all the prototype ideas were useful, there was still a question about which would prove to be most useful to reduce practical training costs (expensive) and be the best replacement for student engagement and learning retention.
-Ultimately, the choice to move forward with Prototype 2 and Authoring tool won out while prototypes such as Prototype 3 are still being evaluated.
+As Boeing’s digital transformation was in nascent stages, it became clear that while all the prototype ideas were useful, there was still a question about which would prove to be most useful to reduce practical training costs (expensive) and be the best replacement for student engagement and learning retention.
+Ultimately, the choice to move forward with the Line Oriented Sim (prototype 2) was the way forward.

 prototypes-2.png